-- all members of the Pension Fund Committee and the Pension Board - all officers involved in the management or administration of the Pension Fund including staff members in the Flintshire County Council Pension Fund Team, the Chief Executive and the Chief Finance Office (Section 151 Officer) and the Corporate Manager, People and Organisational Development. - any professional advisers including external auditors, actuaries, legal advisers and fund managers - officers of employers participating in the Clwyd Pension Fund who are responsible for pension matters. - any other person otherwise involved in advising the managers of the Fund, including Flintshire County Council's Monitoring Officer and staff members of the Internal Audit function.
+- all members of the Pension Fund Committee and the Pension Board - all officers involved in the management or administration of the Pension Fund including staff members in the Flintshire County Council Pension Fund Team, the Chief Executive and the Chief Finance Office (Section 151 Officer). - any professional advisers including external auditors, actuaries, legal advisers and fund managers - officers of employers participating in the Clwyd Pension Fund who are responsible for pension matters. - any other person otherwise involved in advising the managers of the Fund, including Flintshire County Council's Monitoring Officer and staff members of the Internal Audit function.